kollinmurphy/math4610/hw3/README.md

 ## Task 1

-I rewrote all six functions in C. View them [here](https://github.com/kollinmurphy/math4610/tree/master/hw3/src).
+I rewrote all six functions in C. View them [here](codes.md).

 ## Task 2

-I was able to succcessfully pass a function using a function pointer.
+I was able to successfully pass a function using a function pointer.
 I got the following results from `newtons`:

 ```
 newtons